 JVET-K0157 CE11: HEVC-like encoder only solution for composite reference picture [W. Li, X. Zheng (DJI)]

-Different to CE11 test 1 and test 2 that introduces a new composed virtual reference frame, CE11 test 3 targets at evaluating the use of the HEVC long-term reference mechanism, potentially in combination with signaling of no output coded pictures (pic_output_flag = 0).
-This combination could theoretically achieve similar functionality as that provided by composite reference pictures, e.g. by synthesizing and signaling a no-output reference picture that only contains background information.
+Different to CE11 test 1 and test 2 that introduces a new composed virtual reference frame, CE11 test 3 targets at evaluating the use of the HEVC long-term reference mechanism, potentially in combination with signalling of no output coded pictures (pic_output_flag = 0).
+This combination could theoretically achieve similar functionality as that provided by composite reference pictures, e.g. by synthesizing and signalling a no-output reference picture that only contains background information.

-the frames I0, B1, B2, B3 and B4 are coded as short-term reference.
+The frames I0, B1, B2, B3 and B4 are coded as short-term reference.
 During the encoding of those short-term frames, an alternative frame is composed by exploiting previous coded frames’ content.
 When an encoder determines the alternative frame has been completely constructed, such frame will be coded as long-term reference with pic_output_flag=0.
 To harmonize current coding tools in VTM and BMS, the tools with motion vector scaling and motion vector refinement at decoder side are modified when they use reference data from such long-term reference.

 In order to implement encoder only solution, RPS cfg setting is changed.